How Template Inheritance Works

 - Click Create.

-Risks/Risk Specification - Multiple paths: Separate with commas (for example,
+Risks/Risk Specification in the project GlobalLibrary.
+Multiple paths can be separated with commas (for example, GlobalLibrary:Risks/FMEA,GlobalLibrary:Risks/HARA).

 Cross-Project Templates

-Templates can be stored in a different project than the documents that use them.
-This is useful for centralized template libraries:- Create the template document in a shared project (for example,
+Templates can be stored in a different project than the documents that use them, which is the typical pattern for centralized template libraries:- Create the template document in a shared project (for example,

 Multiple Configurations Per Project

-You can maintain multiple different Risksheet configurations within a single project.
-Each document or document group can inherit from a different template:- One template for FMEA analysis with RPN-based columns
+You can maintain multiple Risksheet configurations within a single project.
+Each document or document group can inherit from a different template:- One template for FMEA analysis with RPN (Risk Priority Number) columns

-- A separate template for HARA with ASIL-level columns
+- A separate template for HARA with ASIL (Automotive Safety Integrity Level) columns

-- A third template for STRIDE/TARA cybersecurity analysis
+- A third template for STRIDE or TARA (Threat Analysis and Risk Assessment) cybersecurity analysis

 Update a Global Template